 This post may contain affiliate links.

-It’s important for young children to build the strong muscles in their hands and fingers.
+Young children need to build strong muscles in their hands and fingers.
 These fine motor muscles help children cut paper, fasten buttons, tie shoelaces, and much more.

 They strengthen these little muscles when they use scissors, trace lines, manipulate playdough, and more.